Summary

 System Center is a management product that helps IT manage a wide range of devices and services.

-So, it means that we have the following:
+It means that we have the following:

 Managed endpoints – servers, virtual machines, laptops, printers, switches, routers – the things that we manage,